Christmas Gift Ideas

 Christmas I.O.U's

-- Household Chores: Mowing the lawn, weeding the garden, washing the windows, cleaning the gutters, washing the car, , raking leaves, shovelling snow, cooking dinner, washing the dishes, doing the laundry, ironing, etc.
+- Household Chores: Mowing the lawn, weeding the garden, washing the windows, cleaning the gutters, washing the car, raking leaves, shoveling snow, cooking dinner, washing the dishes, doing the laundry, ironing, etc.

-The possibilities for these Christmas I.O.U.s are endless: use your imagination.
+The possibilities for these Christmas I.O.U.s are endless: take what you know about what they like, and mix in a bit of imagination.

 Christmas Mugs

-Place the chocolate cinnamon sticks in a coffee mug along with some packages of cocoa.
+* Place the chocolate cinnamon sticks in a coffee mug along with some packages of cocoa.
+(Or small bags of coffee or cider.
+Use your imagination.)

 Simple Gifts